ShowShark vs Plex

 Many features that were previously free now require a subscription.
 Remote streaming of personal media, once free for all users, requires at least the Remote Watch Pass as of April 2025.
 Hardware-accelerated transcoding, HDR tone mapping, Skip Intro, DVR recording, mobile downloads, and managed users all require a full Plex Pass.

-The free tier covers local playback and ad-supported on-demand movies.
+The free tier covers local playback, ad-supported on-demand movies, and free live TV channels.

 Privacy and Cloud Dependency